mmcc007/screenshots/README.md

 If you intend to use fastlane it is better to install fastlane files, in both `ios` and `android` directories, prior to running `screenshots`.
 (See [fledge](https://github.com/mmcc007/fledge) for more info.)

-# Current limitations
-* More screens can be added as necessary (the minimum required by Apple and Google stores are already provided).
-* Ipad screens currently have no status bar (waiting for artwork).

 # Issues and Pull Requests
 [Issues](https://github.com/mmcc007/screenshots/issues) and